-WorldQuest 2019 is complete!
-Congratulations to Lake Region High School who will represent Maine in the national competition in Washington, D.C. in April 2019.
+WorldQuest 2020 is back!
+Congratulations to our 2019 winners from Lake Region High School who represented Maine in the national competition in Washington, D.C. in April 2019.

 5:45pm Registration, light dinner

 Location: CIEE, 300 Fore Street, Portland ME 04101

 A Global Knowledge Competition

 Congratulations to the 2019 WorldQuest top community team: Unum!

 that brings high school teams and others together for an evening that tests world affairs savviness.